turquoiseowl/i18n/README.md

 There's lot of room for further enhancements and features to this library, and you are encouraged to fork it and contribute back anything new.
 Specifically, these would be great places to add more functionality:

+* Input and ideas on a safe universal nugget syntax (see issue #69).
 * Plurals support.
 * Help me fix the bugs!
 Chances are I don't ship in your language.
 Fix what hurts.
 Please?

-* Better parsing and handling of PO files for more general purposes / outside editors.
-* Input and ideas on a safe universal nugget syntax (see issue #69).
-* ASP.NET AJAX support in IIS Classic mode (i.e. non-integrated ASP.NET pipeline) (see issue #109).
+#### Line Endings

+The i18n project has adopted the GitHub recommendation with regard to standardized line endings in text files.
+Specifically, text files are stored in the Git index with line endings respresented by the single LF character (not CR/LF).

+That means that, for Windows clients, you will probably want Git to convert line endings to CR/LF when checking text files out of the index, and converting them back to LF line endings when committing in.
+This behaviour is controlled via Git's ```core.autocrlf``` setting, which in this case would be set to ```true```.

+See [Dealing with line endings](https://help.github.com/articles/dealing-with-line-endings/) for more information.